-Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) Plan category (a) (b) (c) Equity compensation plans approved by security holders 19,340,042 (1) \$ 135.31 (2) 34,886,930 (3) Equity compensation plans not approved by security holders 225,753 (4) N/A (5) N/A (6) Total 19,565,795 \$ 135.31 34,886,930
+Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights leighted-Average Exercise Price of Outstanding iptions, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) Plan category (a) (b) (c) Equity compensation plans approved by security holders 19,340,042 (1) \$ 135.31 (2) 34,886,930 (3) Equity compensation plans not approved by security holders 225,753 (4) N/A (5) N/A (6) Total 19,565,795 \$ 135.31 34,886,930

-(1) Equity compensation plans approved by shareowners which are included in column (a) of the table are the 2016 Stock Incentive Plan and the 2011 Stock Incentive Plan (including 15,657,151 shares of Common Stock to be issued upon exercise of outstanding options; 2,886,193 RSUs subject to continued employment; 197,586 RSUs at target level and subject to company performance metrics and continued employment; and 415,773 deferred RSUs); and the 2016 Stock Plan for Non-Employee Directors and the 2006 Stock Plan for Non-Employee Directors (including 175,104 shares of Common Stock to be issued upon exercise of outstanding options; and 8,235 RSUs subject to continued services).
-RSUs included in column (a) of the table represent the full number of RSUs awarded and outstanding whereas the number of shares of Common Stock to be issued upon vesting will be lower than what is reflected on the table because the value of shares required to meet employee tax withholding requirements are not issued.
+[1] Equity compensation plans approved by shareowners which are included in column (a) of the table are the 2016 Stock Incentive Plan and the 2011 Stock Incentive Plan (including 15,657,151 shares of Common Stock to be issued upon exercise of outstanding options; 2,886,193 RSUs subject to continued employment; 197,586 RSUs at target level and subject to company performance metrics and continued employment; and 415,773 deferred RSUs); and the 2016 Stock Plan for Non-Employee Directors and the 2006 Stock Plan for Non-Employee Directors (including 175,104 shares of Common Stock to be issued upon exercise of outstanding options; and 8,285 RSUs subject to continued services.
+StUs subject to continued services.
+StUs subject to continued services.
+StUs subject to continued services of common Stock to be issued upon exercise of outstanding options; and 8,285 RSUs subject to continued services.
+Outsinued specifically subject to continued services.
+The subject to continued services of common Stock to be issued upon exercise of outstanding options; 2,886,193 RSUs subject to continued services.
+The subject to continued services of common Stock to be issued upon exercise of outstanding options; 2,886,193 RSUs subject to continued services.
+The subject to continued services of common Stock to be issued upon exercise of outstanding options; 2,886,193 RSUs subject to continued services.
+The subject to continued services of outstanding options; 2,886,193 RSUs subject to continued services.
+The subject to continued services of outstanding options; 2,886,193 RSUs subject to continued services.
+The subject to continued services of outstanding options; 2,886,193 RSUs subject to continued services.
+The subject to continued services of outstanding options; 2,886,193 RSUs subject to continued services.
+The subject to continued services of outstanding options; 2,886,193 RSUs subject to continued services.
+The subject to continued services of outstanding options; 2,886,193 RSUs subject to continued services.
+The subject to continued ser